mathieuboudreau/B1Paper_Analysis/README.md

 * `'Unit'`

+Each test also has a tag name which is the directory it's located in.

+List of directory tags:

+* `'data_analysis'`

+* `'util'`

 Example usage: `runTestSuite('Unit')`

 The subfolders in test/ have the same tree structure as its the source file directories, and the filenames are the same with